 Women in Leadership Development: W.I.L.D

-An ambitious and exciting initiative, WILD is one of several outstanding programs and activities that set GCU apart from other universities.
-The program encourages you to work with other GCU women and to assume critical leadership roles in the community and your chosen field.
+An ambitious and exciting initiative, WILD is one of several outstanding student leadership programs and activities that set GCU apart from other universities.
+WILD participants work with other GCU women and to assume critical leadership roles in the community and their chosen field.
 Because of its four year-long phases, WILD attracts hardworking, motivated women who seek opportunities for advancement in the program, in strong leadership roles on campus, and in our communities, locally and globally.

-Faculty and administration nominate students with leadership potential to WILD.
+GCU faculty and administrators nominate students with leadership potential to WILD.
 Applicants can also self-nominate!
 We want women who are interested in learning more about themselves and how they can become stronger leaders in their personal and professional lives.
 Applications are reviewed at the beginning of each academic year, and residential scholarships are available to incoming freshmen.
+Transfer students can also inquire about joining WILD.

 WILD members experience four phases of leadership development during their time in the program, which is divided into: